Ingrid & Emil x Marija Paganini 2.0

 "No one was talking about the circular economy or sustainability"

 I initially started shopping second hand when it came to gifts (things, not clothing), which somehow seemed less wasteful.
 Then slowly with jackets, a few pullovers and only after a few months did I buy my first t-shirts and trousers.
 What came in direct contact with the skin seemed more difficult to buy used.
 The real turning point came with the first high-quality second hand shops, where I could trust the selection of clothes.
-This possibility of buying second hand with more peace of mind led me to opt for second hand as a first choice for many garments.
+This possibility of buying second hand with more peace of mind led me to opt for second hand as a first choice for many garments."The real turning point came with the first high-quality second hand shops, where I could trust the selection of clothes."

 "A parent's effort is always a sign of love.
 Even when it comes to effort in clothing choices, when it comes to choosing a brand, a material, a style."